instantlinux/docker-tools/README.md

 ### Kubernetes capabilities

-The cluster-deployment tools here include ansible playbooks to spin up bare-metal or VM master/worker nodes, and a Makefile to add several additional features.
+The cluster-deployment tools here include helm charts and ansible playbooks to spin up bare-metal or VM master/worker nodes, and a Makefile to add several additional features.

-* Pod security policies
 * Direct-attached SSD local storage pools
 * Dashboard
 * Non-default namespace with its own service account (full permissions